-Restumping can be an important process, because stumps support the structure of the house they sit under.
-So, if left untreated, defective stumps can lead to structural damage and potentially result in the house totally or partially collapsing.
+Restumping can be an important home improvement, because stumps support the structure of the house they sit under.
+According to building inspection company Housepect, if left untreated, defective stumps can lead to structural damage and potentially result in the house totally or partially collapsing.

 What does restumping a house involve?

 Generally, the process will begin with a professional assessing which stumps need to be replaced.
-According to Black and White House Raising and Restumping, this often involves visually inspecting the stumps for decay, as well using a level to see how even the floor is.
+According to restumping provider Australian Reblocking, this often involves inspecting the stumps for decay, as well using a level to see how even the floor is.